top of page

 Be quiet.

-Make sure your skirt is long enough, your hair neat enough.
+Make sure your skirt is long enough and your hair neat enough.

 Don’t be too loud, too brash, too opinionated.